-Facing Down Flu: 5 Facts To Know Now
+What You Need To Know About This Year's Flu Season

 Flu is widespread in 46 states, including California, according to the latest reports to the Centers for Disease Control and Prevention.

-Nationally, as of mid-December, at least 106 people had died from the infectious disease.
-At least 27 Californians younger than 65 had died as of Friday, seven of them during the week before Christmas.
+Nationally, as of mid-December, at least 106 people had died from the infectious disease, according to the CDC.
+At least 27 Californians younger than 65 had died as of Friday, seven of them during the week before Christmas, according to the California Department of Public Health.
 And states across the country are reporting higher-than-average flu-related hospitalizations and emergency room visits.

-In California, flu struck surprisingly early and hard this season.
-The state's warmer temperatures typically mean people are less confined indoors and result in a later flu season compared with other regions.
+In California, the flu struck surprisingly early and hard this season.
+The state's higher temperatures typically mean people are not as confined to the indoors, leading to a later flu season compared with other regions.
 Health experts aren't sure why this season is different.

 "We're seeing the worst of it right now," said Dr. Randy Bergen, a pediatrician who is leading Kaiser Permanente-Northern California's anti-flu effort.
 "We're really in historic territory, and I just don't know when it's going to stop."
 (Kaiser Health News, which produces California Healthline, is not affiliated with Kaiser Permanente.)

-Here are five things you should know about this flu season:
+Here is what you should know about this flu season:

 The H3N2 influenza A subtype that appears to be most prevalent this year is particularly nasty, with more severe symptoms including fever and body aches.
-Australia, which U.S. public health officials follow closely in their flu forecasting in part because their winter is our summer, reported a record-high number of confirmed flu cases in 2017.
-Another influenza B virus subtype also is circulating, "and that's no fun, either," Bergen said.
+Australia, which U.S. public health officials follow closely in their flu forecasting in part because its winter is our summer, reported a record-high number of confirmed flu cases in 2017.
+Another influenza B virus subtype also is circulating "and that's no fun, either," Bergen said.

-Flu season in the U.S. typically starts in October and ends in May, peaking between December and February.
+Flu season in the U.S. typically starts in October and ends in May, peaking from December to February.

 U.S. flu experts say they won't fully know how effective this season's vaccine is until the end of the season.
 But Australia's experience suggests effectiveness was only about 10 percent.
-In the U.S., it is 40 to 60 percent effective in an average season.
-Vaccines are less protective if strains are different than predicted and unexpected mutations occur.
+In the U.S., it is 40 percent to 60 percent effective in an average season.
+Vaccines are less protective if strains are different from what was predicted and if unexpected mutations occur.

-3. You should get the flu shot anyway.
+3. You should get the flu shot anyway

 Even if it is not a good match to the virus now circulating, the vaccine helps to ease the severity and duration of symptoms if you come down with the flu.
 Young children are considered among the most vulnerable to complications from the disease, and a shot can significantly reduce a child's chances of dying.
 High-dose vaccines are recommended for elderly people, who also are exceptionally vulnerable to illness, hospitalization and death related to the flu, according to the CDC.